stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In the Choose an action box, send an email is entered as the search term.
 From the Actions list, Office 365 Outlook (end an email (V2) item is selected.](media/logicapp-send-email.png 'Office 365 Outlook Actions list')

-13. Select **Sign in** and sign in to your Office 365 Outlook account.
+13. Select **Sign in** and sign in with the same account you used to sign in to Azure.

     ![In the Office 365 Outlook - Send an email box, the Sign in button is selected.](media/image93.png 'Office 365 Outlook Sign in prompt')